00-Python/Hexagonal-Permutation-Cipher/README.md

 ### Decryption Process

 1. **AES Decryption**: Decrypt the encrypted data using AES with the hashed key.
-2. **Convert Encrypted Text to Matrix**: Convert the decrypted byte data into a matrix.
+2. **Convert Encrypted Text to Matrix**: Convert the decrypted byte data into a numpy array matrix.
 3. **Reverse Permutations**: Reverse the permutation process using the key.
 4. **Convert Back to Original Text**: Convert the matrix back to plaintext.